Best LED Lights (with PAR) for Planted Aquariums – From Small to Large

 - Chihiros Vivid II RGB Aquarium LED Light

-- What Is the Best Lighting Schedule for Planted Tanks?
+- What is the Best Lighting Schedule for Planted Tanks?

 - Frequently Asked Questions